zeebe-io/enhancements/ZEP008-hot-backup.md

 ![consistent-cut](ZEP008/consistent-cut.png)

 In the above image, the horizontal line depicts the time in each process.
 The vertical slanted arrow shows communication from one process to another.
 Dotted lines represent a cut.
 That means - we take a checkpoint where the dotted line meets the horizontal timeline.
 The green ones are a consistent cut.
 The red lines are cuts, but they are not consistent cuts.
-The red line is not consistent because there is a state in the cut (event e2 received by process 1) which is caused by an event e1 (sent by process 2) that did not occur in the cut.
+The red line is not consistent because e2 is in the cut, but e1 is not. e1 has happened before e2 because it is a "send-receive" pair.

 ### Algorithm to find a consistent cut

-One way to take a coordinated checkpoint without blocking all processes is [BCS algorithm as proposed in this paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.149.5565&rep=rep1&type=pdf).
+[BCS algorithm as proposed in this paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.149.5565&rep=rep1&type=pdf) is a way to take coordinated consistent checkpoints across multiple processes.
 (An easy to understand version is [here](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.78.4041&rep=rep1&type=pdf)).
 This is a communication induced checkpointing and relies on lazy coordination among the participating processes.

 Here is how the algorithm works.

-C(i, _sni_) is a local checkpoint of process i, and it checkpoint id is _sni._ When a process sends a message, it also embeds it current checkpoint id _sni_ with it.
+$C_i^{sn_i}$ is a local checkpoint of process $i$, and its checkpoint id is ${sn_i}$.
+When a process sends a message, it also embeds it current checkpoint id ${sn_i}$ with it.

 A process takes it local checkpoint when
 1. A basic checkpoint is triggered.
 A basic checkpoint is triggered either by an external trigger or it could be something that is triggered periodically.